Nishu-Sheoran/Java-ChatX/README.md

 Passwords can be updated for security.

+🖼️ Screenshots
+(Optional: Add screenshots of your login/register screen and chat screen here to make it visually appealing.)

-Project Highlights
+🌟 Project Highlights
-Multi-threaded network programming
+Multi-threaded network programming 💻

-Real-time chat across multiple machines
+Real-time chat across multiple machines 🌐

-Secure user authentication with SQL database
+Secure user authentication with SQL database 🔒

-User-friendly GUI using Swing
+User-friendly GUI using Swing 🖥️

-Exception handling for robust code
+Exception handling for robust code ⚠️

-Future Enhancements
+🚀 Future Enhancements
-Add file sharing between clients
+Add file sharing between clients 📁

-Add group/private chat rooms
+Add group/private chat rooms 👥

-Implement notification system for new messages
+Implement notification system for new messages 🔔

-Use advanced encryption algorithms for even stronger security
+Use advanced encryption algorithms for even stronger security 🛡️